Pick the one you want most

 • Limited effectiveness for chronic insomnia

-• Requires self-discipline and consistency
+• Requires significant self-discipline and consistency

 Which Option Is the Best Investment?